PyPO-dev/PyPO/README.md

 ```

 -- TESTING --\
-To run the Python unittests, first go to the main POPPy directory and from there:
+To run the Python unittests, first go to the main POPPy directory and from there run:
 ```
-    cd ./tests/Python/
     nosetests
 ```